-Mars Rover Opportunity's Last Message Will Make You Feel For The Robot
+NASA Rover Opportunity's Last Message From Mars Will Give You All The Feels

 After providing information to NASA for 15 years, Mars Rover Opportunity's last message in June signified the initial end of an era.
 The robot, who was lovingly named "Oppy," was declared officially dead on Wednesday, Feb.
 13 by NASA, after a series of commands sent to Oppy were left unanswered.
 And now, space lovers across the world are commemorating the Mars rover's lifespan, as well as its haunting, humanlike last message.